EasyPost/easy-ui/documentation/specs/DisplayTable.md

 ## Design

 `DisplayTable` is for presentational concerns only.
-It doesn't support interaction such as selection, sorting, and row expansion.
-For an interactive table accommodating advanced use cases, see `Table`.
+It doesn't support interactions such as selection, sorting, and row expansion.
+See the `Table` component for an interactive table accommodating advanced use cases.

 Without interaction, complexities are shifted to surfacing a simple component API, structuring the table for style requirements, and ensuring appropriate application of accessibility markup.

-`DisplayTable` will use React Aria's `useTable` under the hood to reliably generate accessibility markup for the table.
+`DisplayTable` will use React Aria's `useTable` under the hood to reliably generate accessibile markup for the table.

+`DisplayTable` will use `columns` and `rows` as the primary mechanism for passing data to the table.
+While this is a slight departure from our dot-notation pattern used throughout the rest of Easy UI, this makes for a consistent data input pattern with our `Table`-related components.

 ### API